ehmatthes/pcc/chapter_15/README.md

 Installing Pygal
 ---
 Pygal has been updated recently, which is a good thing; you're learning a library that's being steadily improved.
 This also means you have two choices about how to install Pygal.
 You can install version 1.7 which supports the code in the book exactly as it's written, or you can install the most recent version of Pygal and modify some of the code in the book.
-If you install the most recent version there are some slight changes you'll need to make for the code in the second half of chapters 15 and 16, and chapter 17.
+If you install the most recent version there are some slight changes you'll need to make for the code in chapter 16.

 ### Running Pygal code exactly as it appears in the book